ellioseven/ellioseven.github.io/_posts/2016-03-04-vim-rc-per-project.markdown

 ## Note

-Your shell must be inside the project for your `.vim.custom` file to be loaded.
+Your shell must be inside the project project for your `.vim.custom` file to be loaded.

 ```
-cd /path/to/project/somedir
+cd /path/to/project
 vim ./somefile
 ```